brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Te Anau & Manapouri

 Lake Te Anau is the south island's largest lake.
-The small town of Te Anau on its banks is known as the gateway to Fjordland, well located for all the nearby hikes.
+The small town of Te Anau on its banks is known as the gateway to Fiordland, well located for all the nearby hikes.
 I found a nice hostel in the town and spent the days driving south to Manapouri for the lakeside cliff walk, east to see the Takitimu Mountains and north for the Knobs Flat Waterfall walk.

 The weather was ideal for exploring the sights and food of Te Anau itself, even taking my first rest day!
-This was a good base for heading further into Fjordland too, seeing huge changes instantly when you drive deeper.
+This was a good base for heading further into Fiordland too, seeing huge changes instantly when you drive deeper.
 Also seeing the Kea's; New Zealand's large parrots who try their hardest to steal food, even through a car!

 <p align="center" width="100%">
     <img width="400" src="/images/nz2.webp">
 </p>

-#### Fjordland National Park
+#### Fiordland National Park

 New Zealand's largest national park is centred around the 14 fjords of Southland.
 These fjords formed through repeated freezing and melting of glaciers, carving deep valleys that extend to the sea.
 The one road that passes through them is out of this world and I stopped at all the main hikes on route.